-Welcome to fortpointpier.com, information and inside tips on planning a kayak launch from Fort Point Pier and floating dock ("P&G Gillette Public Dock," as permitted), downtown Boston's public launchpoint for non-motorized watercraft.
+Welcome to fortpointpier.com, information and inside tips on planning a kayak launch from Fort Point Pier and floating dock (now owned by General Electric) downtown Boston's public launchpoint for non-motorized watercraft.

 "Park-n-paddle" is the best phrase we have to describe Fort Point Pier.
 Fort Point Pier is, according to our data, the only public kayak/canoe/SUP/SOT launch in any U.S. major metropolitan downtown with car parking at the dock.